allusive-dev/compfy/README.md

 Thanks very much for the support on this project recently, it really helps me stay motivated to keep working on it.
 Can we get to 100 stars on GitHub next?

+If you are feelling really generous I now have GitHub sponsor setup so you can support my work more directly.
+Even if you can only give a small amount it goes a long way!

 ### Announcements